magento/merchdocs/src/sales/credit-memo-create.md

    <!--{% endif %}-->
    _Create Credit Memo_

-1. Verify the information in the **Items to Refund** section, and if applicable, do the following:
+1. Verify the information in the **Items to Refund** section and do the following, if applicable:

    - Select the **Return to Stock** checkbox if you want to return the returned product to inventory.